-Once a trade-based people, the Malinke have become a highly influential people, taking roles as powerful merchants and leaders in both civic and religious arenas.
-The roots of Malinke greatness and expansion can be traced back to the once great Mali Empire and the independence the Malinke gained in 1235.
-Many Malinke states and kingdoms were established as they migrated, and many settled in Senegal.
-The Malinke are agricultural, though they also hunt and raise livestock.
+Once a trade-based people, the Maninka have become a highly influential people, taking roles as powerful merchants and leaders in both civic and religious arenas.
+The roots of Maninka greatness and expansion can be traced back to the once great Mali Empire and the independence the Maninka gained in 1235.
+Many Maninka states and kingdoms were established as they migrated, and many settled in Senegal.
+The Maninka are agricultural, though they also hunt and raise livestock.
 Their houses are grouped into compounds according to family ties, but recent trends have slightly weakened the extended family unit.
 Though they are Islamic, they have retained many of their traditional beliefs and often consult holy men for healing or insight into the future.

-Christian resources are available to the Malinke, but they are extremely devoted to their own beliefs and do not see the need to depend on a savior.
+Christian resources are available to the Maninka, but they are extremely devoted to their own beliefs and do not see the need to depend on a savior.

 Pray that this people group understands that all their efforts are worthless unless they subject them to the Lord.